Seventh version, updated 17 May 21

 Church hymn books and bibles will not be used.
 You are welcome to bring your own bible and, if you have it, hymn book.

 There will be no singing because of the potential for increased risk of transmission from aerosol and droplets.
 EMW hymn singing will be projected under licence.

 All hymns, readings and notices will be projected via the church’s projector.
 The Pastor is requested to lightly and carefully wipe it down on first use and to be the only person who touches it.

 When the Pastor judges that communion can be appropriately administered, the following safeguards will be put in place: plastic individual use disposable cups for communion wine; biodegradable disposable plates, once-only use, for communion bread; packet-sealed communion wafers, individual use; freshly opened bottle of communion wine, ditched at end of service; freshly opened disposable wine pourer for bottle neck.
 The Pastor will lead the service socially distanced.
 The duty steward on behalf of the Pastor will issue the communion wafer into the hand only, and in such a way as to avoid any contact between him and the recipient.
 The steward shall prepare the communion cups wearing anti-bacterial gloves and a face mask, and the cups shall be placed on a tray with loose distribution to prevent cross-contamination from one hand to another.

 There will be no crèche and no area for children to play or take time out.
 Parents are therefore asked to supervise closely their children.
 If children need time out, parents are requested to step outside the church and to re-enter when ready, following the one-way system.

-By the end of July Wifi should be operational in the church building.
-This will facilitate Zoom live-streaming and also allow attendees to use their own mobile phones to view any relevant documents for the service sent out by the Pastor.
+Wifi is operational in the church building.
+This will facilitate live-streaming and also allow attendees to use their own mobile phones to view any relevant documents for the service sent out by the Pastor.